A Practical Theory of Generalization in Selectivity Learning: Modeling CDF s with Neural Net s

-We can extend the formula to the general case of $n-$dimensional data, which is provided on page 197 of the book~\cite{durrett2019probability}.
-Let $q$ be any range query (of hyper-rectangle) in the $n$ dimensional space, i.e., $q=(a_1, b_1] \times ... \times (a_n, b_n]$, and let $V$ be the vertices of the hyper-rectangle representing query $q$, i.e., $V=\{a_1, b_1\} \times ... \times \{a_n, b_n\}$.
-For any vertex $v \in V$, define $\#a(v)$ to be the number of $a$'s in $v$.
-In other words, $\#a(v)$ indicates how many left ends $v$ contains.
+We extend the formula to $d-$dimensional data (outlined on page 197 of the book~\cite{durrett2019probability}).
+Let $q$ be a range query (of hyper-rectangle) in the $d$ dimensional space, \textit{i.e.,} $q=(a_1, b_1] \times ... \times (a_d, b_d]$.
+The vertices $V$ of this hyper-rectangle are $V=\{a_1, b_1\} \times ... \times \{a_d, b_d\}$.
+For any vertex $v \in V$, define $\#a(v)$ as the number of $a$'s in $v$, indicating the count of left endpoints.
 For example, in Figure~\ref{fig.neucdf} (left), $\#a([a_1, b_2])=1$.
-Then, for self-containment, we cite the general case formula as follows.
+The general case formula is subsequently provided for completeness.

 \begin{theorem} Let $\text{sgn}(v) = (-1)^{\#a(v)}$.
-The selectivity of range query $q$ in the $n$ dimensional space can be computed by the aggregation of the CDF values at all vertices of the query hyper-rectangle using the below formula,
+The selectivity of range query $q$ in $d-$dimensional space is computed by aggregating the CDF values at all vertices of the query hyper-rectangle using the below formula,